AckerlyXu/heima/articles/backup/backup-azure-microsoft-azure-backup.md

     If a failure occurs with a recommendation to restart the machine, do so and click **Check Again**.

+    > [!NOTE]
-    > [AZURE.NOTE] Azure Backup Server will not work with a remote SQL Server instance.
+    > Azure Backup Server will not work with a remote SQL Server instance.
 The instance being used by Azure Backup Server needs to be local.

 4. Provide a location for the installation of Azure Backup server files and click **Next**.